yanBrandao/pay-api/README.md

 Using this api, its possible to see all payables to a specific client, passing only client id it can possible to see what was paid and waiting funds.

-The application is working like requested, but there are more things to do, before implement in production, like do some validations to optimize credit card data, create a routine if waiting funds date pass, change to paid without change fee.

 ## Running instructions

 ### Requisites